marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ceiling.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: CEILING, ceiling, rounding, ceiling

 .. _ceiling:

-.. index:: CEILING

-.. index:: ceiling

-.. index:: rounding, ceiling

 CEILING --- Integer ceiling function
 ************************************